pia-planer/API-documentation/shift_assignments.md

 ## ShiftAssignments

-Get all shift_assignemnts of a time range.
+Get all _released_ shift_assignemnts of a given time range.

 ### Request